The Incredible Hulk (comic book)

-The Incredible Hulk is a superhero comic book series series published by Marvel Comics.
+The Incredible Hulk is a superhero comic book series published by Marvel Comics.
 Created by Stan Lee and Jack Kirby, it stars scientist Bruce Banner, who is irradiated by gamma rays that cause him to transform under stress into the Hulk, a giant powerful green-skinned monster who is the manifestation of Banner's anger.

 The comic has been published on and off since 1962, and has been passed to many high-profile comics writers, such as Bill Mantlo, Peter David, and Greg Pak.
 Throughout its publication history, it has been intermittently replaced as the primary Hulk title by other series, including Tales to Astonish (1963–68), Indestructible Hulk (2013–15), and The Immortal Hulk (2018–21).
-The title is currently being written by Phillip Kennedy Johnson, who will relaunch it as The Infernal Hulk in 2025.
+The title was most recently written by Phillip Kennedy Johnson, who relaunched it as The Infernal Hulk in 2025.

 Publication history

 The original series was canceled with issue #6 (March 1963).
 Lee had written each story, with Jack Kirby penciling the first five issues and Steve Ditko penciling and inking the sixth.